jenkinsci/datadog-plugin/README.md

 ##### Datadog Agent forwarding

 1. Select the radio button next to **Use the Datadog Agent to report to Datadog**.
-2. Specify your DogStatsD server `hostname` and `port`.
+2. Specify your Datadog Agent `hostname` and `port`.
 3. (optional) Enter the hostname of the Jenkins server in the Advanced tab to include it with the events.
-4. (optional) Enter your Log Collection Port and configure [log collection](#log-collection-for-agents) and select "Enable Log Collection".
+4. (optional) Enter your Log Collection Port, configure [log collection](#log-collection-for-agents) in the Datadog Agent, and select "Enable Log Collection".
 5. (optional) Enter your Trace Collection Port and select "Enable CI Visibility", optionally configuring your CI Instance name.
 5. Save your configuration.